Azure-Samples/cognitive-services-speech-sdk/ThirdPartyNotices.md

-# THIRD-PARTY SOFTWARE NOTICES AND INFORMATION
+# NOTICES AND INFORMATION
 Do Not Translate or Localize

-This project is based on or incorporates material from the projects listed below (Third Party IP).
-The original copyright notice and the license under which Microsoft received such Third Party IP, are set forth below.
-Such licenses and notices are provided for informational purposes only.
-Where permitted, Microsoft licenses the Third Party IP to you under the licensing terms for the Microsoft product.
-Microsoft reserves all other rights not expressly granted under this agreement, whether by implication, estoppel or otherwise.
+This software incorporates material from third parties.
+Microsoft makes certain open source code available at https://3rdpartysource.microsoft.com, or you may send a check or money order for US $5.00, including the product name, the open source component name, and version number, to:

+Source Code Compliance Team
+Microsoft Corporation
+One Microsoft Way
+Redmond, WA 98052
+USA

+Notwithstanding any other terms, you may reverse engineer this software to the extent required to debug changes to any libraries licensed under the GNU Lesser
+General Public License.

 **a. azure-c-shared-utility - Azure C SDKs common code**